ut/INTPRN/index.md

 ## Development

-The project is under development, next aim is to assemble a prototype.
-See [https://github.com/ut/PRNSTN](https://github.com/ut/PRNSTN) for the software repository, a [hardware setup](hardware.html) will be documented soon.
+The project is under development.

+See the github repository [https://github.com/ut/PRNSTN](github.com/ut/PRNSTN) for the ruby script running the printer.

+Our next aim is to assemble a prototype with all hardware components needed and to develop a stable/waterproof cover.
+We'll document the [hardware setup](hardware.html) step by step to make replication of the setup easy and transparent.
+There is an extra page describing the configuration of the [Raspi](controller.html)

+### Contributions and support

-There is a RIOT room for this project: [#intprn:matrix.org](https://riot.im/app/#/room/#intprn:matrix.org)
+There is a RIOT chatroom for this project.
+Join it at [#intprn:matrix.org](https://riot.im/app/#/room/#intprn:matrix.org)

 ![Output](https://pbs.twimg.com/media/C5XbiSoWMAIYTkd.jpg)